drmohundro/mohundro.com/blog/articles/2011-10-14-build-windows-conference.md

 [Jensen Harris did give a keynote presentation on the traits of a great Metro style application](http://channel9.msdn.com/events/BUILD/BUILD2011/BPS-1004) that was good.
 My take on the presentation is that it was more of a demo on how to actually *use* Windows 8 from a usability perspective.
 I believe that is where the term "Charms" showed up, which is just an awful name in my opinion.
 I'm all for getting away from the really technical names for things (think Control Panel, System Tray, etc.), but *Charms*?
 How many Lucky Charms jokes are we going to hear?
 Also, I do have some concerns about the usability of parts of Windows 8.
 For example, the app bar can only be shown if you swipe from the top or bottom.
-If you know it, then it makes sense I guess, but if you were to just walk up to one of these devices in a store, would you know to do that?
+If you're aware of the functionality, then it makes sense I guess, but if you were to just walk up to one of these devices in a store, would you know to do that?
 At least with all of the iDevices out there, the primary functionality for applications is almost all visible.
 Sure, there are often gestures like holding down on icons to move or delete applications, but this isn't a *common action* for users.
 In Metro Internet Explorer, browsing *is a common action*, but you have to pull up the app bar to type in a new address.
 I'm planning on a separate post for Windows 8, so I better stop :-)

 The other two presentations of the day were [Platform for Metro style apps](http://channel9.msdn.com/events/BUILD/BUILD2011/BPS-1005) and [Tools for